 But, as Stosny details, if writing makes you live too much in your head, encourages self-obsession, wallowing in negativity, or is a vehicle of blame instead of a tool for solutions, you will not experience the same benefits.

-Using the Tools on the AiR Website
+Using the Tools on the Allies in Recovery Website

 The best way to care for your loved one is to care for yourself, and devoting time to writing and self-evaluation is a key part of the recovery process.
 It is not selfish to devote time to this practice.
 Just the opposite, in fact.